mayflylab/barQC/README.md

 ## Contact

 This project was created by [Maria Rossello](https://github.com/m-rossello).
-For more info, support, or to send your favorite cat memes, email Maria at [Maria Rossello](mailto:mariarossello@ub.edu)
+For more info, support, or to send your favorite cat memes, email Maria at [mariarossello@ub.edu](mailto:mariarossello@ub.edu)